-This simple Philly skillet is another in my impromptu, unorganized, and johnny-come-lately decision to really dive into cooking basics here on Home-Ec 101.
+This simple Philly skillet is another in my impromptu, unorganized, and a johnny-come-lately decision to dive into cooking basics here on Home-Ec 101.

-Still, there’s that one aisle and we’ve all walked down it.
+Still, there’s that one aisle, and we’ve all walked down it.
 There used to be that this large, cheerful glove with eyeballs large eyeballs that would stare at customers as they figured out what they’d serve for dinner.
 Over the years the glove has gotten smaller, but the options have grown.
-I agree on the premise, everyone needs a handful of meals that come together as quickly as those options, so I thought it might be fun to do a make-it yourself series based on these skillet meals.
-You see, trademark is a very big thing, so I’m purposely being vague.
-These skillets in no way represent an actual skillet living or dead any resemblance to a skillet living or dead is purely -ahem- coincidental?
+I agree with the premise, everyone needs a handful of meals that come together as quickly as those options, so I thought it might be fun to do a make-it-yourself series based on these skillet meals.
+You see, a trademark is a very big thing, so I’m purposely vague.
+These skillets in no way represent an actual skillet living or dead any resemblance to a skillet living, or dead is pure –ahem– coincidence?

 : Simple Philly Skillet

 : One dish, Philly skillet, use ground beef, turkey, pork or chicken